 - Primary ECEC Review: 75% Approval Required to Next Stage.
 This review will be inclusive and mainly to ensure plausibility of new procedure and device before invoking full review.

 - Application Assessed by the ASMBS Pathway for Endorsement of New Devices and Procedures Committee.
-The Pathway for Endorsement of New Devices and Procedures Committee will include the Chairs of Clinical Issues, Insurance, Quality Improvement & Patient Safety, Emerging Technology and Integrated Health President or their designee.
+The Pathway for Endorsement of New Devices and Procedures Committee will include the President, Chairs of Clinical Issues, Insurance, Quality Improvement & Patient Safety, Emerging Technology and Integrated Health President or their designee.
 In the course of their review, a Clinical Issues Position Statement may be produced concurrently.

 - Application Presented to Executive Council by ASMBS Member Sponsor and 1 Co-Sponsor and Pro and Con Advocates from Pathway for Endorsement of New Devices and Procedures Committee.